 Second, you can’t be addicted to anger.
 He says, “You can’t be quick tempered.”
 And this is a very interesting word.
 In Greek, there are two words for anger.
 One has the idea of something happens and you blow up like a flame.
 And the other is like a smoldering coal that you hang on to.

-And he says, “There are always crises and anger is an emotion and it’s neither bad nor good, but we have anger.
+And he says, “When something – there are always crises and anger is an emotion and it’s neither bad nor good, but we have anger.
 He says it needs to be controlled.
 But this isn’t the quick blow up anger.
+He said, “That’s pretty obvious.”
 This is that kind of anger that gets down in people’s soul.

-Have you ever been around people that are just negative?
-I mean, the most wonderful thing happens, and they’re negative.
+Have you ever been around people that something – they are just sort of negative?
+I mean, the most wonderful thing, they’re kind of negative.
 Sarcastic.
 No matter what is happening, they have these little sarcastic barbs.

 Not only negative and sarcastic but they’re always critical.
 “Doesn’t measure up, doesn’t measure up.”
 Down behind that is an angry person.
 They are either angry at God, or angry at themselves, or angry with others and he says, “That’s not emotional maturity.”
 It’s not healthy.
 It’s not how a leader is in the Church.
 Doing good doesn’t flow out of anger.